rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 Thus, concepts encompass "Platonic" entities such as the number one, or a Euclidean circle; and "physical" entities such as a photon, or a cat; and "meta-physical" entities such as aesthetics, or economics; and all of these are `Things`.
 And they all have a sort of meaningfulness metric, related to how highly connected they are to other `Things`.

-For example, the concept of a _"non-trivial factorization of a prime number"_ is unlikely to be very meaningful, since it is contradictory in its own terms.
-Therefore, _"The non-trivial factorization of the number five exists"_ is an existential proposition of a concept that exists like any other `Thing`, but likely as a mere permutation of symbols in a sparsely-connected corner of Reality.
+For example, the concept of _the non-trivial factorization of a prime number_ is unlikely to be very meaningful, since it is contradictory in its own terms.
+Therefore, "The non-trivial factorization of the number five exists." is an existential proposition of a concept that exists like any other `Thing`, but likely as a mere permutation of symbols in a sparsely-connected corner of Reality.

 (I suspect that even "sparsely-connected" `Things` are related to an uncountable infinity of other `Things`.
 The full theory of infinite cardinals/ordinals should be necessary, at least, to begin explaining the connectedness of `Things` within Reality.)